unlight/prisma-nestjs-graphql/README.md

 Removes field from GraphQL schema.
 Alias: `@TypeGraphQL.omit(output: true)`

-Note: Field will be decorated for hide only in output types (type in schema), but not in inputs.
+By default field will be decorated for hide only in output types (type in schema), add `input: true` to hide field on input types.

 Example: